3 Steps to Help Your Customer Adopt the Change of Your Project

 Your car friend, the next time you give them a ride, might expect you to have the settings figured out next time you see them.
 Maybe you’ll expect yourself to, as well.
 If you don’t, you might both be confused looking for a feature you need, even leading to a bit of frustration.

-That’s a trivial example, but it gets the point across – usually when talking about a project, we motivate ourselves at the prospect of an intense effort by glossing over the change and envisioning the rosiness of the ideal future state.
-The issue is that this avoids considering the learning curve.
-Adoption will help to manage that learning curve.
+That’s a trivial example, but it gets the point across – usually when talking about a project, we motivate ourselves at the prospect of an intense effort by glossing over the change and envisioning the rosiness of the ideal future state; almost purposely ignoring the impact the change will have.

 A picture containing text, floor, indoor, wall